-- (3) Any person who, knowing or who has reasonable grounds to suspect that any property, in whole or in part directly or indirectly represents another person's proceeds of drug trafficking, acquires that property, commits an offence. - (4) In subsections (1)(a) and (2)(a), the reference to concealing or disguising any property includes reference to concealing or disguising the nature, source, location, disposition, movement, ownership or any rights with respect to that property. - (5) A person who commits any offence under this section is liable on conviction, to imprisonment of not less than five years but not exceeding fourteen years.
+- (3) Any person who, knowingly or has reasonable grounds to suspect that any property, in whole or in part directly or indirectly, represents another person's proceeds of trafficking, acquires that property, commits an offence. - (4) In subsections (1) (a) and (2) (a), the references to concealing or disguising any property include reference to concealing or disguising the nature, source, location, disposition, movement or ownership or any rights with respect to that property. - (5) For the purposes of subsection (3), consideration given for any property is inadequate if its value is significantly less than the value of the property. - (6) The provision of services or goods which are of assistance to a person in trafficking shall not be treated as consideration given for any property. - (7) A person who commits an offence under this section is liable, on conviction, to imprisonment for a period not exceeding twenty years.